suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `isHide` status to `Buff`, developer can use with `Toggle Skill` to create hide skill
 - Add `muteFootstepSound` status to `Buff`, developer can use with `Toggle Skill` to create hide+stalk skill
 - Add multi hit **Trigger Duration Rate** to character model → action animation
-- Add `currentPositionSaveMode` config to `GameInstance`, developer can set it to `UseRespawnPosition` to make character start at respawn position.
-Not last position in map when enter game
+- Add `currentPositionSaveMode` config to `GameInstance`, developer can set it to `UseRespawnPosition` to make it save character current position as respawn position, not current position.
+So when enter game it will load respawn position, not last character position.
 - Fix item skills not available to assign to hotkey
 - Fix item skills not available to use
 - Fix character level not increased after exp increased by harvestable entity